Skip to main content

 • Sorting — click column headers

-• Inline editing — double-click any salary cell
+• Inline editing — double-click any Amount cell to edit

 • Cell selection — click and drag to select ranges